Shubhi-Jain98/A11yNavigator/README.md

 4. Update "chrome_path" in `run_all_steps.py` to reflect chrome installation path

 ### Step 4: NVDA Setup
-If you want to run the NVDA to traverse website and test issues, please feel free to download and install the NVDA version 2024.1 as mentioned above.
+To run NVDA to traverse websites and detect accessibility issues, please download and install NVDA version 2024.1 as mentioned above.
-If you want to use NVDA for the purpose we used in paper to log NVDA announcements and elements data, please follow "Build NVDA"
+To use NVDA for the purpose described in our paper—to log NVDA announcements and element data—please follow the "Build NVDA" instructions below:
-1. **Build NVDA (if using custom build)**:
+1**Build NVDA (for custom functionality)**:
    ```bash
    # Navigate to NVDA source directory
    cd path/to/nvda